 Erecting an IT fortress: continuous availability

-First of all, the main objective of a resilient IT architecture is an ‘always-on’ customer experience.
+First of all, a resilient IT architecture’s main objective is an ‘always-on customer experience.
 Regardless of planned or unplanned changes in the infrastructure.

 In brief, continuous availability keeps customers connected to their data and applications.
 Basically, this is having backup power or a generator for your IT.

 Furthermore, continuous availability means that whatever happens, be it a cyberattack, flood, or planned outage, your work and network stay ‘on’ and protected against disruption.

 Are backups enough?

 They have been an important part of any IT strategy for years.
 Copying data and applications to store offsite allows recovery of data no matter what happens to the production environment.

 You should know that there are backups and backups, however.
 Indeed nowadays, most backup technologies are out-of-dated.

 For instance, many periodic backups only providing snapshots in time are not compatible with demands for recovery point objectives (RPOs) of seconds.
 Also, they do not work with recovery time objectives (RTOs) of minutes.